pingidentity/pingone-customers-mobile-sdk/Android/README.md

 PingOne.pair(context, pairingKey, new PingOne.PingOneSDKCallback())
 ```

-To pair a device using OpedID Connect:
+To pair the device using OpedID Connect (automatic pairing):

 1. call this function to get the PingOne SDK mobile payload:
 ```java